tozd/go-mediawiki/README.md

 It requires Go 1.20 or newer.

-There is also a [read-only GitHub mirror available](https://github.com/tozd/go-mediawiki), if you need to fork the project there.

 ## Usage

 See full package documentation on [pkg.go.dev](https://pkg.go.dev/gitlab.com/tozd/go/mediawiki#section-documentation).

+## GitHub mirror

+There is also a [read-only GitHub mirror available](https://github.com/tozd/go-mediawiki), if you need to fork the project there.